Koeng101/pichia_toolkit/README.md

 # Pichia toolkit

 Pichia pastoris is a methylotrophic yeast that is popularly used in large-scale production of proteins.
 This repo contains designs and design software for a Pichia toolkit based on the pPICZ(alpha) and pGAPZ(alpha) plasmids.
-Our end expression vectors can use the GAP constitutive promoter or AOX1 inducible promoter, and have a zeocin resistance marker.
-The backbone parts allow for MoClo-compatible proteins to be cloned into a Pichia pastoris expression vector in a single step.
+Our Pichia pastoris expression and secretion vectors can use the GAP constitutive promoter or AOX1 inducible promoter, have a zeocin resistance marker, and allow for MoClo-compatible proteins to be cloned in a single step.

 ## Enzymes for expression